top of page

 Updated instructions at onboarding station and messaging for the Lens device, colour blind accessible lighting feedback

-the lens in use.jpeg
+the lens in use_edited_edited_edited_edi

 Background